Social Anxiety Disorder Treatment

 Psychotherapy is a very effective method of treatment for social anxiety disorder.
-Specifically, cognitive behavioral treatments — which include techniques such as exposure therapy, cognitive restructuring without exposure, exposure therapy with cognitive restructuring, and social skills training — appear to be highly effective in treatment social anxiety, in a time-limited manner.
+Specifically, cognitive behavioral treatments — which include techniques such as exposure therapy, cognitive restructuring without exposure, exposure therapy with cognitive restructuring, and social skills training — appear to be highly effective in treating social anxiety in a time-limited manner.
 Most cognitive-behavioral therapy (CBT) can be administered within 16 sessions (usually one session per week).
 At the end of treatment, a person’s anxiety symptoms are greatly reduced or even disappear in some cases.
 CBT for social anxiety appears to be equally effective whether delivered in an individual or group-format basis.

 In addition to CBT, other psychological treatments have also been found effective in the treatment of social anxiety.
 These include cognitive therapy (a component of CBT), social skills training alone, relaxation exercises, exposure therapy alone/behavioral therapy, and some other types of less-practiced forms of psychotherapy.
 Group-based CBT has also shown to be effective, as the group component may directly target some of the core concerns of public speaking-related or generalized social anxiety.